2021 Western North America heat wave

-The heat wave sparked numerous extensive wildfires, some reaching hundreds of square kilometers in area, which led to widespread disruption on the roads.
-One of them destroyed the village of Lytton, British Columbia, the day after it had set a record high temperature for Canada.
-The heat also damaged the road and rail infrastructure, forced closures of businesses, disrupted cultural events, and melted snowcaps, in some cases resulting in flooding.
-The heat wave also caused extensive damage to crops across the region, which was seen as likely to result in higher food prices globally, though the losses have yet to be calculated.
-The National Oceanic and Atmospheric Administration (NOAA) estimated that the heatwave caused at least $8.9 billion (2021 USD) in damages in the USA.
+The extreme heat sparked numerous, extensive wildfires, some reaching hundreds of square kilometers in area.
+The eponymous Lytton wildfire destroyed the village of Lytton, British Columbia, the day after the site set the record high temperature for Canada.
+Extreme heat also damaged road and rail infrastructure, forced closures of businesses, disrupted cultural events, and melted snowcaps, in some cases resulting in flooding.
+The heat wave also caused extensive damage to agriculture across the region, resulting in substantial loss of crop yield and the death of 651,000 farm animals.
+The National Oceanic and Atmospheric Administration (NOAA) estimated that the heat wave caused at least $8.9 billion (2021 USD) in damages in the USA.

-The death toll exceeded 1,400 people, with a death toll of at least 808 estimated in western Canada.
-On July 6, the British Columbia Coroner Service released preliminary statistics that indicated 610 more sudden deaths than usual occurred in the province.
-Alberta logged 66 excess deaths the week of the heat wave.
-The Chief Coroner of British Columbia later said that in the week between June 25 to July 1, 569 deaths were confirmed to have had heat-related causes, and in a report released June 2022, the number was updated to 619.
-Confirmed deaths in the United States include at least 116 in Oregon (of which 72 are in Multnomah County, which includes Portland), and at least 112 in Washington and one death in Idaho; An analysis by The New York Times suggests that around 600 excess deaths occurred the week the heat wave passed through Washington and Oregon.
+The death toll has been estimated to exceed 1,400 people, with at least 808 deaths estimated in western Canada.
+The Chief Coroner of British Columbia reported that 619 deaths were recorded due to heat exposure in the week from June 25 to July 1.
+Confirmed deaths in the United States included at least 116 in Oregon (of which 72 were in Multnomah County, which includes almost all of Portland), at least 112 in Washington, and one death in Idaho.
+An analysis by The New York Times suggests that around 600 excess deaths occurred the week the heat wave passed through Washington and Oregon.